-ORR policy also requires notice to a child's attorney of record in other situations where a child's substantive rights are implicated, such as if a child is involved in an incident involving law enforcement or is arrested while in ORR situations where a child's substantive rights are implicated, such as if a child is involved in an incident involving law enforcement or is arrested while in ORR custody.
-In amici's role as Flores counsel, we became aware of multiple cases where children in ORR custody with significant mental health needs were arrested, discharged from ORR custody, detained by local law enforcement, and subsequently detained by Immigration and Customs Enforcement (ICE) before being transferred back to ORR.
-See Declaration of Mishan Wroe in Support of Opposition to Defendants' Motion to Terminate ¶ 16-17, May 31, 2024, Flores, ECF No. 1427-1.
-In those cases, ORR disclaimed responsibility for the children and it was children's individual immigration attorneys who played a vital role in protecting their legal rights and raising concerns about mistreatment.
-See Declaration of Jennifer Vanegas ¶ 7-12, July 19, 2022, Flores, ECF No. 1427-10 (MIRC attorney spent "countless hours trying to contact anyone whom I could identify as potentially having the ability to help" client detained by ICE in abusive conditions); Declaration of M. Vaneza Alvarado ¶ 6-9, June 24, 2022, Flores,
+ORR policy also requires notice to a child's attorney of record in other situations where a child's substantive rights are implicated, such as if a child is involved in an incident involving law enforcement or is arrested while in ORR custody.
+10 In amici's role as Flores counsel, we became aware of multiple cases where children in ORR custody with significant mental health needs were arrested, discharged from ORR custody, detained by local law enforcement, and subsequently detained by Immigration and Customs Enforcement (ICE) before being transferred back to ORR.
+See Declaration of Mishan Wroe ¶¶ 16-17, May 31, 2024, Flores, ECF No. 1427-1.
+In those cases, ORR disclaimed responsibility for the children and it was individual immigration attorneys who played a vital role in protecting children's legal rights and raising concerns about mistreatment.
+See Declaration of Jennifer Vanegas ¶¶ 7-12, July 19, 2022, Flores, ECF No. 1427-10 (MIRC attorney spent "countless hours trying to contact anyone whom I could identify as potentially having the ability to help" client detained by ICE in abusive conditions); Declaration of M. Vaneza Alvarado ¶¶ 6-9, June 24, 2022, Flores, ECF No. 1427-11.